 There’s a reason why Black Friday is the Christmas morning of retail.
-It’s one day in a year when shoppers risk blood, sweat, and tears to score unbelievable hauls.
-Stores only need to kick the doors open and welcome the smell of fresh bucks.
-It’s commerce on steroids.
+It’s one day in a year when shoppers risk blood, sweat, and tears to score unbelievable deals.
+Stores only need to kick the doors open and wait.
+It’s almost too easy.
 But why do marketing tactics like this work so well?

 They work because they hit all the right buttons for consumers: limited time, limited stock, and great value.
 It’s the perfect blend of immediacy and the thrill of finding a good bargain.
 In the eCommerce world, we call this the flash sale.